sepi4/myCeloJs/README.md

     - Source code: separated React component in to separate files
 * **version 1.3.0.**
     - Added rankings display in replays
-        - _Rankings can be in some cases incorrect (team games), because log file is not provading information of teams struction.
+        - _Rankings can be in some cases incorrect (team games), because log file is not providing information of teams structure.
 Program is trying to make educated guess of a rankings_
 * **version 1.2.0.**
     - Update panel to download updated version of an app.
 * **version 1.1.0.**